Blasting News ensures the quality and accuracy of its news articles through a curated process.

 - The content does not violate any law, e.g. terrorism, pornography or other crimes.

 - The content is not promotional content nor advertising material; Blasters do not have the right to publish any such content.

 - The content is well written and well presented.

 - The content’s headline and subheadline are powerful, catchy, and not click-baiting by any means.

-Seniors do not impose their opinions on the content they verify.
+Reviewers do not impose their opinions on the content they verify.

-A Senior cannot reject an article outright.
+A Reviewer cannot reject an article outright.
 The first option available is either publish or send back for revision.
-If sent back, the Senior must give the Blaster full and complete feedback as to why the article was not approved in its first draft.
+If sent back, the Reviewer must give the Blaster full and complete feedback as to why the article was not approved in its first draft.
 An article can be revised up to three times before a final decision must be made – to either publish or reject the article.

 STEP 3 - Second level control conducted by the Blasting News internal editorial content team.